What is the best zoom lens for the Canon EOS-1D Mark III?

 Which is better telephoto or zoom lens?

-What is the difference between zoom and prime lens?
+Which is the best zoom lens?

 WHAT IS standard zoom lens?